Frequently Asked Questions:

 A: No. We urge each student to purchase some form of insurance, whether it be renter's insurance or a rider on their parent's homeowner's insurance.
 The University is not liable for theft, damage or loss of personal belongings from any part of the residence hall.

 Q: Is smoking allowed in the residence halls?

 A: No. SDSU is a tobacco free campus.
 Smoking is not permitted on any part of campus.

 Q: Is alcohol allowed in the residence halls?

 A: No, except for Hansen Hall and Meadows Apartments for students who are of legal age to consume alcohol.
 Otherwise, alcoholic beverages and empty containers are not permitted in residential facilities.

 Q: Are hunting weapons allowed in the residence halls?

 A: No. Weapons of any kind, including shotguns, rifles, pistols, paintball guns, martial arts weapons and knives with blades longer than four inches are not allowed in the halls.
 University Police offers gun storage at no charge to students.

 Q: What form of payment does the Residential Life office accept?

-A: We accept most major credit cards (VISA, MasterCard, American Express), debit cards, checks, money orders, Samsung Pay, and Apple Pay.
+A: We accept most major credit cards (VISA, MasterCard, American Express), debit cards, checks and money orders.
 We do not accept cash.